 FanDuel offers a straightforward welcome bonus to the states that it has launched and is live in.
 You get a $1,000 risk-free bet when you sign up for FanDuel in a licensed and legal state.
 We project this same bonus to be offered to Minnesota if sports betting launches.

 BetMGM is a sports betting, casino, and poker platform run by MGM International Resorts.
 This is the online application that the massive gambling company has created in partnership with Entain.
 The app is available in several states and is one of the biggest online operators in the United States.

 The app itself is great.
 The only issue is the fact that it is a bit slow to navigate, and the pages are cluttered.
 However, the number of wagers, incredible support, and wonderful promotions make it stand out from the crowd.

 BetMGM’s current welcome bonus, which we project would be offered to Minnesota bettors, is a $600 risk-free bet.
 This risk-free bet can be used on a majority of the wagers offered on the site and can help you bank a big profit with your first ever wager.

-The online sportsbook itself is a bit old-school with a classic look to the application and desktop site.
-There are loads of wagers, including a bunch of international bets on William Hill.
+The online sportsbook itself is clean and modern with a classic look to the application and desktop site.
+There are loads of wagers, including a bunch of international bets.
 The support is great, offering phone, live chat, and email options.
 The only complaint has to be the lack of consistent ongoing promotions like you see on other sportsbooks.

 BetRivers, formally known as SugarHouse, is becoming one of the go-to sportsbooks for the United States market.
 In Illinois, BetRivers leads all sportsbooks in terms of market size, and its sports betting platform is a fan favorite.